epolisensky/VLITE/vdp/docs/source/instructions.rst

 	     the correct corresponding id number.
-If you insert it elsewhere (i.e. to maintain alphabetical order) and re-assign the id values of the other existing catalogs, then you will need to re-create the "skycat" schema *AND* re-write the "\*_psql.txt" files so that the 'catalog_id' of the sources matches the 'id' of the catalog in the **skycat.catalogs** table.
+If you insert it elsewhere (i.e. to maintain alphabetical order) and re-assign the id values of the other existing catalogs, then you will need to re-create the "radcat" schema *AND* re-write the "\*_psql.txt" files so that the 'catalog_id' of the sources matches the 'id' of the catalog in the **radcat.catalogs** table.

-2. Write a new function, or update the existing, to read the catalog in the ``skycatalog.catalogio`` module.
+2. Write a new function, or update the existing, to read the catalog in the ``radiocatalogs.catalogio`` module.
 Name the function "read_[catalog name]", where "[catalog_name]" is whatever you specified in the catalog dictionary.
 Use one of the other catalog reading functions as a template.
-3. The final step is to add a couple of lines, or update the existing ones if necessary, in the ``skycatalog.skycatdb.add_table`` function to call the function to read the catalog::
+3. The final step is to add a couple of lines, or update the existing ones if necessary, in the ``radiocatalogs.radcatdb.add_table`` function to call the function to read the catalog::

      elif tblname == '[catalog name]':